 Professionalism in teaching

-In Achieving good medical practice, we say that students’ behaviour must justify the trust that patients and the public place on future members of the medical profession.
+In Achieving good medical practice, we say that students’ behaviour must justify the confidence that patients and the public place on future members of the medical profession.
 We also say that we and medical schools will support students in their journey to becoming a doctor, including in the teaching and assessing of professionalism.

 But how is professional behaviour taught at medical school?
 And what are the best ways to teach professionalism to medical students?
 We collaborated with The Point of Care Foundation, who produced 10 recommendations for how this could be done.